CounterHack/mandrake/README.md

 binaries.
 It can execute a full binary or a block of hex-encoded machine code, saving the output results as JSON or YAML.

-The goal of Mandrake is to help analysts understand or evalauate unknown code.
+The goal of Mandrake is to help analysts understand or evaluate unknown code.
-While most disassembly tools (such as `ndisasm`) will do a great job of showing what each instruction and opcode do, `mandrake` goes a step further and *executes* the code, showing what actually ran.
+While most disassembly tools (such as `ndisasm`) will do a great job of showing what each instruction and opcode do, Mandrake goes a step further and *executes* the code, showing what actually ran.

 This means that packed, self-modified, and looping code can be analyzed much